 If the use of initials may lead to the direct identification of a research subject, they should not be used.
 However, there might be cases in which the omission of initials may increase the risk of failures in the data collection.
 In that case the use of initials is acceptable, provided this is mentioned explicitly in the informed consent.

-The Personal Data Protection Act (Wet bescherming persoonsgegevens, Wbp, in Dutch) applies to the handling of personal details.
+The General Data Protection Regulation (GDPR) applies to the handling of personal details.